YihuanHu/Generate-3D-images/README.md

 ### Reflection

 I have been thinking about how to solve the problem of mode collabpse of unable to learn a rich feature representation.
 One possible solution might be WGAN but it might face the same problem with such a limited dataset.
 Another improvement might be very straightforward: train for more kimgs.
 This is feasible as long as I have some budgets.
 In conclusion, GAN is such a charming and applicable architecture as long as it conveges and not collapse.
+And it is a struggle to fight with GPU in Oscar for GAN.